godotengine/godot-docs/tutorials/io/saving_games.rst

 -----------

 The next step is to serialize the data.
-This makes it much easier to read and store to disk.
+This makes it much easier to read from and store to disk.
 In this case, we're assuming each member of group Persist is an instanced node and thus has a path.
 GDScript has helper functions for this, such as :ref:`to_json()
 <class_@GDScript_to_json>` and :ref:`parse_json()